Aspie96/blog/content/posts/free-speech.md

 - Access to neutral tools which can facilitate the actual exercise of freedom of expression should be maximized.
 This includes high-quality [free software]({{< ref "free-software" >}}) for writers, artists and coders.
 - Privacy-preserving free speech or censorship-resistant online social media platforms should be made mainstream.
 - A culture of open, rational and honest discourse and analytical thinking should be fostered.
 The social cost of disagreements should be reduced.
-- People have the right not to take a public stance on issues when they don't wish to do so.
+- It's legitimate not to take a public stance on an issue when not wishing to do so.
 - Standing for others' right to free expression should never be misunderstood as endorsing, approving or liking what they say.
 - Individually, it's important to take actions to protect, preserve and enhance one's own ability to express oneself freely and effectively.
 - The right to free speech includes the right to openly endorse censorship.